How the Coronavirus Impacts Surrogacy and Egg Donation

 Getting started now will be a huge benefit to you.
 Across the industry, surrogacy agencies are receiving fewer surrogate applications, while intended parents wait to get started.
 Once coronavirus-related restrictions are removed, there will be an extraordinary demand placed on the U.S. surrogacy market.
 Many industry professionals are estimating a a potential increased surrogate wait time of two to three times the normal wait.
 Getting started now will save you time later.

 All that aside, and even during an ordinary time, by starting your surrogacy process now, you are still far beyond the estimated peak and flattening of the coronavirus curve.
 For instance, from the time you get started with Growing Generations, it takes between 3 months and 6 months to be presented with your first surrogate profile.
 This period can be longer if you have specific requirements beyond our standard surrogate profile.
 Once you receive your surrogate profile, we will schedule a facilitated video “match meeting” between you and her.
 If you all wish to proceed after the meeting, the surrogate’s records will be reviewed by your IVF physician, her psychological assessment will be completed via video, and legal contracts will be completed remotely.
 By this point, you are 4-7 months out from the time you got started.
 Once we get the “all clear” to proceed in safety, your surrogate’s in-person medical and psychological screenings will be completed and within 3 weeks you can have an IVF cycle started.
 The coronavirus is not creating a huge delay on your surrogacy process IF you get started now.
+If you reside internationally, click here to learn about some of the family building options available to you.

 I would like to become a parent through egg donation.
 When should I get started, and what can be accomplished now?